k61n/openhkl/doc/sphinx/tutorial.rst

    Post-integration screen

-Now the ``intensity`` and ``sigma`` columns in the table have been populated, and we can see that 54298/58229 peaks were successfully integrated, approximately 93\%.
+Now the ``intensity`` and ``sigma`` columns in the table have been populated, and we can see that 54914/58412 peaks were successfully integrated, approximately 94\%.
 For the purposes of this tutorial, this is acceptable, but could be improved.
 Now we can merge the predicted peaks and get an idea of the quality of the integration.

+There are two things to note here.
+Firstly, that peak that intersect masks are rejected, but it also seems that a few peaks whose integration regions are just outside masks are rejected because they intersect masks (this can be confirmed by hovering the cursor over the peak and checking the "Reason for rejection" column in the table.
+Even though a peak does not intersect the mask on this image, the same peak may intersect a mask at a different rotation angle (i.e. in a different image).
+Secondly, peaks close to the rotation axis (namely peaks in a vertical line going through the central beam stop) are frequently rejected.
+This is because such peaks intersect the Ewald sphere over a large rotation range (possibly the whole rotation range), and are thus very difficult to build a good shape model for.
+They also often extend beyond the rotation range of the experiment.

 .. _merge: